 World walls off as leaders warn viral pandemic will worsen

+In Italy, the center of Europe's epidemic, new restrictions closed restaurants, cafes and retail shops Thursday after the prime minister imposed a nationwide lockdown on personal movement earlier in the week.
+Grocery stores, pharmacies and outdoor markets were allowed to operate, as were newspaper kiosks.
+Rosanna Farina, whose family has run a newspaper kiosk in Rome's historic center since the 19th century, was torn on whether it was worth staying open.

+“So few people are out and about.
+People are terrorized," she said, wearing a scarf around her face.
+“I'd rather be home.
+I'm worried, even if I'm keeping a distance.”
+Even remote Mount Everest closed for business.
+Chinese mountaineering officials cancelled spring climbs from their side of the mountain, while on the other side in Nepal, operators say cancellations were pouring in.
+Across the US, where cases now number more than 1,300, a sense of urgency was pervasive.

-Nursing homes turned away visitors, schools emptied of students and workplace cubicles went vacant.
-A rite of spring, college basketball's March Madness, was set to proceed in empty arenas, while professional basketball won't play at all.
-Joyous, booze-filled, green-splashed celebrations of St Patrick's Day were called off.
-TV shows taped without audiences, rush-hour crowds in New York subway cars disappeared, and families hunkered down wondering what would come next.
-"If we avoid each other and listen to the scientists, maybe in a few weeks it will be better," said Koloud 'Kay' Tarapolsi of Redmond, Washington, who has two children whose schools were being closed beginning Thursday.
+Schools emptied of students and workplace cubicles went vacant.
+A rite of spring, college basketball's March Madness, was to proceed in empty arenas, while the NBA decided it won't play professional basketball won't play at all.
+Joyous, booze-filled, green-splashed celebrations of St. Patrick's Day were called off across the U.S. and Ireland.
+TV shows taped without audiences, rush-hour crowds in New York subway cars disappeared and families hunkered down, wondering what would come next.
+“If we avoid each other and listen to the scientists, maybe in a few weeks it will be better,” said Koloud 'Kay' Tarapolsi of Redmond, Washington, who has two children whose schools closed Thursday.

-As the pandemic grips Europe and the US, it continues to ebb in China, where the first cases of COVID-19 emerged in December.
-It reported a record low of just 15 new cases Thursday and was cautiously monitoring new arrivals who were returning with the virus from elsewhere.
-More than three-fourths of China's patients have recovered.
-Most people have only mild or moderate symptoms, such as fever and cough, though symptoms can be severe, including pneumonia, especially in older adults and people with existing health problems.
+As the pandemic grips Europe and the U.S., it continues to ebb in China, where the first cases of COVID-19 emerged in December.
+It reported a record low of just 15 new cases Thursday.
+So far more than three-fourths of China's patients have recovered.
+Most people infected by the new virus have only mild or moderate symptoms, such as fever and cough, though symptoms can be severe, including pneumonia, especially in older adults and people with existing health problems.
 Recovery for mild cases takes about two weeks, while more severe illness may take three to six weeks, WHO says.

 In Italy, soccer club Juventus said defender Daniele Rugani tested positive.
 In Iran, the senior vice president and two other Cabinet ministers were reported to have been diagnosed with COVID-19.
-Italy, already under unprecedented restrictions, tightened rules even more.
-Italian Premier Giuseppe Conte announcing the closure of pubs, restaurants, hair salons, cafeterias and other businesses that can't ensure a meter (yard) of space between workers and customers.

-"In this moment, all the world is looking at us," Conte said, as the rules brought an eerie hush to places around Italy.
-Asian shares plunged Thursday, following a drop of 1,464 points of the Dow Jones Industrial Average, putting the index 20 per cent below its record set last month and into fearsome territory Wall Street calls a "bear market".

-"There's a real feeling that we don't know where this ends," said Brad McMillan, chief investment officer for Commonwealth Financial Network..
+In Spain, the equality minister was diagnosed and her husband, a deputy prime minister, was in quarantine..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)